aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/ranges/update/set-the-style-of-the-range/_index.md

 }
 ```

-**Error handling** – For unsuccessful calls the API returns an appropriate HTTP status code (e.g., 400, 401, 500) together with a JSON body that includes `Error` and `Message` fields.
+**Error handling** – For unsuccessful calls, the API returns an appropriate HTTP status code (e.g., 400, 401, 500) together with a JSON body that includes `Error` and `Message` fields.
 Inspect the `Code` value; any non‑200 result should be logged and processed according to your error‑handling policy.

 {{< /tab >}}